 Are you ready to cut the cord in your television entertainment life?
-The Roku Express may be the most cost-effective answer to many of your concerns about leaving your cable or satellite television provider for good.
+The Roku Express may be the most cost-effective answer to many of your concerns about leaving your cable or satellite television provider for good in 2022.

 As reliable and affordable streaming options continue to refine their product offerings, leaving traditional television media behind is as viable an option as ever.